push-based/ws-angular-perf-ngindia250123/exercises/change-detection - OnPush.md

 First we will create a component that will help us to debug change detection cycles in our application.

-Your task is to create a `DirtyChecksComponent` (and `DirtyChecksModule`) which should serve as a performance debug utility.
+1. Create a `DirtyChecksComponent` (and `DirtyChecksModule`) which should serve as a performance debug utility.
 Whenever the application renders, it should increase a number in its template.

 To do so, the component should bind a `renders()` function inside the template which